flashwing-04/showtime-website-project-archive/content/ss22/bachelor/b7-ZeroC-DataCapture/features.md

 {{<image src="Component 2.png" alt="placeholder">}}

 <p style="font-size:18px;">
 All the history of added meter data is available to users at any time due to the AsyncStorage technology.
-The Overview screen displays the date of making the data entry as well as the readings and meter type.
+The Overview screen displays the date of making the data entry, as well as the readings and meter type.
 </p>
 {{</section>}}